Albert-Gamarro/ml-fitness-tracking-barbell-exercises/README.md

 ## 📝 Credits

-This project follows the structure and logic from Dave Ebbelaar's guide on building an ML pipeline.
-While no starter code was provided, his detailed explanations served as the blueprint for the work.
-All code and implementation were written by me, following his step-by-step approach
+This project follows the structure and logic from Dave Ebbelaar's Full Machine Learning Project guide on building an ML pipeline.
+While no starter code was provided, his detailed explanations and videos served as the blueprint for the work.

 ---